lostatc/doppel/packages.md

 In-memory representations of directory trees.

 This package allows directory trees to be represented in memory using [PathNode] and [MutablePathNode].
+It also allows for comparing them using [PathDiff].